[email protected] Lagos, Nigeria

 Month 2: Layer in customer metrics: Repeat Purchase Rate, CAC, and NPS.

-Month 3: Add remaining metrics and build integrated dashboards.
+Month 3: Add remaining important measures of retail performance and build integrated dashboards.

 • Inventory management software: For turnover, GMROI, stockout tracking

-• Business intelligence tool: Power BI or Tableau for dashboards and visualization
+• Business intelligence tool: Power BI, Tableau, or Looker for retail dashboards and visualization

 Related: Learn about the most effective data visualization tools for retail analytics to build executive dashboards.

-1. Tracking too many metrics: Focus on the 10-15 that matter.
+1. Tracking too many retail KPIs: Focus on the 10-15 that matter most to your business model.
 More isn't better.

-2. Ignoring context: A metric in isolation is meaningless.
+2. Ignoring context: A retail metric in isolation is meaningless.
 Compare to:

 • Historical performance (month-over-month, year-over-year)